ericvicenti/markshow/MarkShow/Usage.md

 ## 5. Hack on MarkShow

-Markshow is a relatively simple node.js express application, so it is easy to customize as you wish.
+Markshow is simple node.js express application, so it is easy to hack on.

 We are working on making markshow more extensible so you don't need to fork it to customize it.
 If you are up for it, we are in great need of [contributors](/Contributing)!